 Receipt of a request for information will be acknowledged within 10 business days.

 Some of the factors that will be considered upon receiving a request include:

-Decisions for early access will be made on a fair and equitable basis for each investigational therapy.
+Decisions for expanded access will be made on a fair and equitable basis for each investigational therapy.
 Each disease we are studying may have different specific criteria due to the differences in urgency and known data on safety and efficacy.

 Qualified physicians can submit a request by contacting Avalo at firstname.lastname@example.org.

 For more information on Expanded Access for Patients and Physicians you may visit the United States Food and Drug Administration website.